trobz/l10n-vietnam-1/account_vas_counterpart/README.rst

 Account VAS Counterpart
 ======================

-In VAS (VietNam Accouting System), this module will have to set counterpart for related journal items when generating an journal entry.
+In VAS (Vietnam Accounting System), this module will set counterpart for related journal items when generating a new journal entry.

-There two main function:
+There are two main functions:

 * set_counterpart
 * reset_counterpart